tradingstrategy-ai/docs/source/programming/market-data/profitability.rst

 For most of use cases, we want to measure the trading performance of the strategy, not the return on capital.
 The realised positions profit is simply % profitability of closed positions during the time period.

+The realised position profit can be

+- Absolute performance % of the trades

+- Relative % to the size of the total portfolio equity, as :term:`position sizing` is used as the risk control method.

 .. warning::